riqra/riqra-challenge/frontend.md

 # Full-Stack Developer

 The assignment is designed to check your coding and problem-solving skills.
-It is intentionally made too big.
-We suggest you spend a maximum of 4-5 hours on it, therefore you need to decide which parts of the system you will code and which you will mock.
-For example, we are more interested in Architecture and Domain model design than in tooling setup.
+We are more interested in Architecture and Domain model design than in tooling setup.

 What we evaluate in the code:

-- Domain model design
+- Modularity
-- Code organization (modularity, dependencies between modules, etc)
+- Code organization
 - Exception handling and logging
 - Writing and organizing tests
 - Asynchronous programming